JJ/granada-off/text/water.md

 >different story.

 Tap water, everywhere in and around Granada, is really good.
-It is cool and fresh and does not have the tang of chemicals used in purification.
+It is cool and fresh and does not have the usual tang of chemicals used in purification.
 Plus it is really safe.
 Mostly everywhere in Europe, really, but the taste and flavor will vary.
-It is really much better than most el cheapo bottled water and it comes very close to Lanjarón water from which it is not too different.
+It is really much better than most *el cheapo* bottled water and it comes very close to Lanjarón bottled water since, in fact, they come from pretty much the same source.

 I guess the trick is that it comes fresh from the reservoirs that take water directly from Sierra Nevada.
 In